-- 3.117 The area of Central Worksop is located approximately 2km away from the ppSPA at the nearest point, therefore, development could result in likely significant effects if the habitat supports qualifying species from within the European site, for example a habitat that is used for foraging by birds (usually referred to as 'functionally linked' habitat).
-Therefore a precautionary approach should be taken with any plans or projects that could affect the site and it should also be considered an important area in terms of biodiversity.

-- 3.118 There are no European Sites within Bassetlaw District, however the Bassetlaw Local Plan Habitats Regulations Assessment (HRA) identifies four sites that lie within 15km of the boundary.
-These are:

-- Birklands and Bilhaugh SAC.

-- Hatfield Moor SAC.

-- Thorne Moor SAC.

-- Thorne and Hatfield Moors SPA.

-The HRA notes that Central Worksop is located around 13.5km from Sherwood Forest Visitor Centre and that The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC.

-- 3.119 Biodiversity within Worksop has benefited from numerous planting initiatives.
+- 3.118 As Sherwood Forest ppSPA is not located within the Worksop Central area none of the policies within the Development Plan Document would result in development within the likely boundary of Sherwood Forest ppSPA itself, therefore impacts from physical damage or loss of onsite habitat can be screened out. - 3.119 The area of Central Worksop is located approximately 2km away from the ppSPA at the nearest point, therefore, development could result in likely significant effects if the habitat supports qualifying species from within the European site, for example a habitat that is used for foraging by birds (usually referred to as 'functionally linked' habitat).
+Therefore a precautionary approach should be taken with any plans or projects that could affect the site and it should also be considered an important area in terms of biodiversity. - 3.120 There are no European Sites within Bassetlaw District, however the Bassetlaw Local Plan Habitats Regulations Assessment (HRA)52 identifies four sites that lie within 15km of the boundary.
+These are: - Birklands and Bilhaugh SAC. - Hatfield Moor SAC. - Thorne Moor SAC. - Thorne and Hatfield Moors SPA.
+The HRA notes that Central Worksop is located around 13.5km from Sherwood Forest Visitor Centre and that The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC. - 3.121 Biodiversity within Worksop has benefited from numerous planting initiatives.
 These have namely occurred in The Canch and have involved local schools, community groups and organisations, including Bassetlaw District Councils Open Spaces Team.
 This has led to the creation or improvement of habitat areas in order to benefit wildlife.
-These initiatives have included the planting of bulbs, native hedgerows and woodland plants. - 3.120 Grant funding has also helped to increase local biodiversity, such as the funding awarded by the Environment Agency through Nottinghamshire Wildlife Trust to improve wildlife habitats alongside the River Ryton.
+These initiatives have included the planting of bulbs, native hedgerows and woodland plants. - 3.122 Grant funding has also helped to increase local biodiversity, such as the funding awarded by the Environment Agency through Nottinghamshire Wildlife Trust to improve wildlife habitats alongside the River Ryton.
 This led to projects including; the installation of various bird nesting and bat boxes, the introduction of pre-planted coir rolls of native water marginal plants alongside the banks of the river and tree planting on the adjacent Jubilee Field.